-- Ordinary Due Date.
+01. Ordinary Due Date.
 The utility may require that bills for service be paid within a specified time after the billing date.
 The minimum specified time after the billing date is fifteen (15) days (or twelve (12) days after mailing or delivery, if bills are mailed or delivered more than three (3) days after the billing date.)
 Upon the expiration of this time without payment, the bill may be considered delinquent.
-(7-1-93) - O2.
+(7-1-21)T 02.
 Hardship Exemption.
-When a residential customer certifies in writing to the utility that payment by the ordinary due date creates a hardship due to the particular date when the customer receives funds, the due date shall be extended up to an additional fifteen (15) days or at the option of the utility the customer shall be billed in a cycle that corresponds to the customer's receipt of funds.
-(7-1-93)

-203. BILLING UNDER INAPPROPRIATE TARIFF SCHEDULE (RULE 203).

-- 01. Rebilling Required.
-If a customer was billed under an inappropriate tariff schedule, the utility shall recalculate the customer's past billings and correctly calculate future billings based on the appropriate tariff schedule.
-A customer has been billed under an inappropriate tariff schedule if: (7-1-93) - a.
-The customer was billed under a tariff schedule for which the customer was not eligible; or (7-1-93) - b.
-The customer was billed under a tariff schedule based upon information supplied by the customer but the customer's actual demand is insufficient to meet the minimum eligibility requirements for the selected tariff schedule; or (4-2-08) - c.
-The customer, who is eligible for billing under more than one (1) tariff schedule, was billed under a schedule contrary to the customer's election, or the election was based on erroneous information provided by the utility.
+When a residential customer certifies in writing to the utility that payment by the ordinary due date creates a hardship due to the particular date when the customer receives funds, the utility will either extend the due date up to an additional fifteen (15) days or bill the customer in a cycle that corresponds to the customer's receipt of funds.
+(7-1-21)T 203.
+BILLING ERRORS, BILLING UNDER INCORRECT RATES, OR FAILURE TO BILL FOR SERVICE (RULE 203).
+01. Billing Errors -- Failure to Bill.
+Whenever the billing for utility service was not accurately determined for reasons such as a meter malfunction or failure, incorrect installation or programming of metering equipment, or errors in preparation of bills, the utility will prepare a corrected billing.
+If the utility has failed to bill a customer for service provided, the utility will prepare a bill for the period during which service was provided and the customer was not billed.
+At its discretion, the utility may waive rebilling for undercharges.
+(7-1-21)T 02.
+Billing Under Incorrect Rates.
+A customer has been billed under an incorrect rate if the customer was billed under a rate for which the customer was not eligible or the customer, who is eligible for billing under more than one (1) rate, was billed under a rate contrary to the customer's election or the election was made based upon erroneous information provided by the utility.
+If a customer is billed under an incorrect rate, the utility must recalculate the customer's past bills and correctly calculate future bills based on the appropriate rate.
+The utility is not required to adjust bills when it has acted in good faith based upon information provided by the customer.
+(7-1-21)T 03.
+Rebilling Time Period.